 ~ Pamela Wilson

 But suffering is just one way to understand the impetus for seeking.
-Genuine curiosity to know the truth of who you are, the truth about reality, may reflect a more instinctual drive for enlightenment or evolution.
-Sufi poets often point to listening to the constant call of the Beloved to return home, to respond to loves call, the call of God.
+Many folks simply sense that there's something more, beyond the familiar world of personality and material existence or perhaps they've had a direct personal moment outside of the realm of ordinary human experience.
+Genuine curiosity to know the truth of who you are, the truth about reality, may evidence a more instinctual drive for enlightenment or evolution.
+Sufi poets often point to listening to the constant call from the Beloved to return home, to respond to love's call, the call of God.
 So all of you who are reading these words are part of a small minority of folks who started seeking.
-If your motivation isn't yet clear this might be an opportune time for reflection
+If your motivation isn't yet clear this might be an opportune time for reflection.

 The world is full of seekers whose identity is wrapped up in seeking wisdom, truth, or enlightenment.
 This is basically the same as seeking riches, beauty, fame, love, or recognition.
 The purpose of all of these identifications is to fill emptiness.
 But if you could look at the situation with complete sincerity, if you could just see what is really there without the props, you would give yourself a little chance of finding true intrinsic meaning.